SkyHighModifications/ColourBridgeLights/README.md

 ## Installation

 1. Make sure you have [ScriptHookV](http://www.dev-c.com/gtav/scripthookv/) & [ScriptHookVDotNet](https://github.com/scripthookvdotnet/scripthookvdotnet)
-2. Place the `ColourBridgeLights.dll` & `ColourBridgeLights.ini` file into your GTA V *"scripts"* folder.
+2. Place the `ColourBridgeLights.dll` & `ColourBridgeLights.ini` files into your GTA V *"scripts"* folder.

 ## How to Use
 Experience the enhanced visual effects as you traverse the designated bridges in the game.
 Watch as the lights change color or flash blue and red based on your actions and the time of day.